While not as famous of other ghosts, the White Lady of Tutbury remains intriguing.

 This is believed to be an accurate portrait of the Guaunt made shortly after his death.
 It is unlikely this fanciful portrayal of the Castle in Gaunt’s day is accurate.
 Much of the masonry didn’t exist for another century.
 Still, it was a palace compared to most castles.
 As the permanent home of his wife, Constance of Castile, it was made resplendent under her direction, and was reputedly the Windsor of its day.

-All of the monarchs of Spain descend from the daughter of Constance and her husband.
-His first wife, Blanche Bolingbroke, had a daughter from whom all the kings and queens of Portugal descend, as well as sons that included the future King Henry the IV, the first Lancaster king of England.
+All of the monarchs of Spain descend from the daughter of Gaunt and Constance.
+His first wife, Blanche Bolingbroke, had a daughter from whom all the kings and queens of Portugal descend, as well as sons that included the future King Henry the IV, the first Lancastrian king of England.
 But she did not live to see him on the throne, as she died when she was 26 years old, at Tutbury Castle while her Gaunt was overseas fighting in a war.

 Gaunt was also the progenitor of the Tudor line, which is descended through his mistress, Katherine Swynford.
-Their children were legitimized by the Pope following the death of Gaunt’s second wife in 1394 and his marriage to Katherine two years later.
+Their children were legitimized by the Pope Alexander VI, following his marriage to Katherine two years after Blanche died in 1394.

-It was far grander (and granit-er) a castle in the Tudor era, when it also became the chief prison of Marie Stuart, reine d’Ecosse, called Mary Queen of Scots today.
-Because of her possible claim to the English throne, she spent eighteen years locked away by her cousin, Elizabeth I.
+It was far grander (and granit-er) a castle in the Tudor era, when it also became the chief prison of Marie Stuart, reine d’Ecosse, aka Mary Queen of Scots.
+Because of her plausible claim to the English throne, she spent eighteen years locked away by her cousin, Elizabeth I.

 Here is a drawing from the British Library, of the Castle’s interior made in 1584-85, which would have been around the time of her final stay.
 She was executed at Fotheringhay Castle in 1587 for plotting Elizabeth’s assassination.